Were you recently appointed as the new pastor of a small church?

 Two Assumptions for a Pastor of A Small Church

-First, undergirding each of these ideas with the work of prayer.
-That’s a given as I raise these ideas.
-Pastoring and evangelism is a spiritual work.
-You will not get far without being filled with the Holy Spirit and seeking a fresh filling on a regular basis.
+You will not get far without being filled with the Holy Spirit and seeking a fresh filling of the Holy Spirit on a regular basis.

 1. Call on church members that have left in the last few years.

-While you visit, you may also end up doing some healing prayer ministry or find another spiritual need.
+While you visit this former church participant, you may also end up doing some healing prayer ministry or find another spiritual need.

-You might encounter someone who doesn’t know Christ, but thinks they are a Christian because they’ve grown up in church.
+You might encounter someone who doesn’t know Christ.
+Maybe they think are a Christian because they’ve grown up in church.

 Nothing can take the place of of such personal contact with former members that have dropped out of church.